-In order to increase health care provider participation in the workers' compensation system and improve injured workers' access to timely, quality medical care, the Workers' Compensation Board (Board) made a strategic decision to transition toward making the CMS-1500 form a required form.
+In order to increase health care provider participation in the workers' compensation system and improve injured workers' access to timely, quality medical care, the Workers' Compensation Board (Board) made a strategic decision to transition toward making the CMS-1500 a required form.

 The Board will replace the following forms with the CMS-1500:

 - Continuation to Carrier/Employer Billing Section (Form C-4.1)

 - Doctor's Progress Report (Forms C-4.2, EC-4.2)

 - Occupational/ Physical Therapist's Report (Forms OT/PT-4, EOT/PT-4)

 The CMS-1500 must be submitted with a detailed narrative report to be considered a valid submission The Board has developed a template that providers can use to create the medical narrative report that accompanies provider submissions of the CMS-1500.
 A sample of the template can be found on the CMS-1500 Requirements page.